dennyzhang/developer-free-saas/README.md

-**Free Web-based Tools For Developers**.
+**A curated list Of Free Web-based Tools For Developers**.
 GitHub: https://github.com/DennyZhang/developer-free-saas

 Only accept **free** and **web-based** tools.
 (No commercial or paid SaaS services).
 Welcome PRs or suggestions.